yevgenybulochnik/crclcalc/README.md

 # Typescript Library Boilerplate

 Typescript boilerplate setup for libs and packages.
-Includes webpack setup to create minified bundlese and jest for testing
+Includes webpack setup to create minified bundles and jest for testing

 ### Tests
 Execute `yarn test` to run all test cases using jest